Nesvilab/MSFragger/tutorial_fragpipe.md

  <br>

-#### Select workflow & add input files
+#### Select workflow & add spectral files
 In the 'Workflow' tab:
 1. Choose the workflow you want to use and press 'Load'.
-A number of common workflows (including [glyco](https://msfragger.nesvilab.org/tutorial_glyco-fragger.html)) are provided, or you can customize, save and load workflows for future use.
+A number of common workflows (including [glyco](https://msfragger.nesvilab.org/tutorial_glyco-fragger.html)) are provided, or you can customize, save and load workflows for future use (via the 'workflows' folder).
 2. Set the amount of memory & number of logical cores to use.
 3. Set 'Regular MS' for non-ion mobility data, and 'IM-MS' for Bruker timsTOF PASEF data.
 4. Drag & drop LC/MS files into the window or select 'Add files' or 'Add Folder Recursively' (to add all files in a folder, including those in subfolders).
+Specify the appropriate labels for the replicates/fractions in your experiment.

+**Notes about timsTOF data:** For raw PASEF files (.d extension), each data file is a folder, so you may find ‘Add Folder Recursively’ useful.
+If you have already run MSFragger on the .d files, make sure the .mzBIN files resulting from that analysis are in the same directory as the .d files to speed up the analysis (make sure to remove any .d folders from the input list before continuing).
+If you don't need to perform quantification, .mgf or _calibrated.mgf_ files can be used instead of raw .d.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-workflow.png)